shadow-robot/optoforce/optoforce/README.md

 The ROS node built with this driver publishes messages of type `geometry_msgs/WrenchStamped` for every sensor.

 ## Installation of udev rule

-If you want the optoforce sensors to be named in `/dev/` using their serial number, like `/dev/optoforce_ISE174`, you'll want to do the following steps.
+Why ?
+Thanks to this udev rule, the sensors' names will no longer depend on the order in which they are plugged in the computer.
+The names would look like `/dev/optoforce_ISE174`.

-copy `optoforce.rules` to `/etc/udev/rules.d/`.
+To do so, copy `optoforce.rules` to `/etc/udev/rules.d/`.
 Then, open this file and replace `PATH/TO` with the actual path to the optoforce node.

 Also make sure that the file `src/optoforce/get_serial.py` has execution rights for all users.